wyounis25/wyounis25/README.md

 - 👯 I’m looking to collaborate on MERN projects
 - 💬 Ask me about the brain...
 - 📫 How to reach me: walid.younis.25@gmail.com
-- ⚡ Fun fact: I've been as close as 200 miles about from the North Pole! 🥶
+- ⚡ Fun fact: I've been as close as 200 miles from the North Pole! 🥶

 # Lets Connect